ashuchris/configure-ad/README.md

 - RDP into the Windows server and Install Active Directory Domain Services
 - Make the server the Domain Controler
 - Create Organisation units OUs) and some users
-- Create a Win10 client VM and add the WIN10 client to the domain
+- Create a Win10 client VM add the WIN10 client to the domain
 - Create many users using PowerShell scripting
 - RDP into the Win10 VM using user credentials created